flame-engine/flame/doc/effects.md

 The size of a `PositionComponent` cannot be negative.
 If an effect attempts to set the size to a negative value, the size will be clamped at zero.

-Note that for many components that have size, it is intended as an immutable property.
-Changing the size of such components may have undesirable effects.
-In such cases use `ScaleEffect.by` instead.
+Note that for this effect to work, the target component must take its own `size` into account when rendering, and not all of them do.
+In addition, changing the size of a component does not propagate to its children, if it has any.
+An alternative to `SizeEffect` is the `ScaleEffect`, which works more generally and scales the children components too.

 ### `SizeEffect.to`